TAI Anka: Design

-The platform is also equipped with a digital flight control system, electro-mechanical actuators, and flight control sensor systems such as GPS, pitot-static, air data computer, navigation sensor, transducers, temperature, pressure, displacement sensors, etc. Various tasks are distributed along flight management computers and auxiliary control boxes.
-Identification and communication units and interface computers are employed in order to establish real time wide band communication and provide test and diagnostics functions.
-An air traffic radio is also integrated in the communication system for the integration of the aircraft into the civilian airspace.
-All flight critical equipment are dual or triple redundant and emergency modes of operational scenarios are taken into consideration for fail safe design.
+The platform is also equipped with a digital flight control system, electro-mechanical actuators, and flight control sensor systems such as GPS, pitot-static, air data computer, navigation sensor, transducers, temperature, pressure, displacement sensors, etc. The operations of the Anka-S are supported by the highly sophisticated ground control system and data link system with complete redundancy, developed by the Turkish defence company Savronik.